Skip to main content

 Electric Smokers

-Electric smokers often struggle with complete combustion due to lower temperatures.
+Electric smokers often produce incomplete combustion due to lower chamber temperatures.
 Use chips rather than chunks and replace frequently.
-Consider supplemental smoke generators for improved flavor.
+A supplemental pellet smoker tray is an effective way to add sustained smoke to units that struggle with intensity.

 Gas Grills